kingofings/l4d2-Chaos-Edition/README.md

 - Witch Revenge, Chance to spawn a tank when crowning a witch
 - Random Crit, Chance for a Grenade launcher to deal 3x damage,
 - Cursed, Chance to get inverted controls when using adrenaline
+- No Jockey Resistance, Chance for a Jockey to fully remove the Survivors resistance when pouncing them.

 # Dependencies